buisonanh/pneumonia-classification/README.md

 5. DataLoader Setup: The dataset is split into training, validation, and test sets, with DataLoader objects created to handle batch processing during model training and evaluation.

 These are some samples of the dataset (training set) after transformation:

 ![EDA Image 2](imgs/visualize-data.png)

 ## <a name="model"> Model (Resnet18 Pre-trained)</a>
-In this project, we fine-tune a pre-trained ResNet-18 model to classify chest X-ray images as either normal or pneumonia-affected.
+In this project, I fine-tune a pre-trained ResNet-18 model to classify chest X-ray images as either normal or pneumonia-affected.
 ResNet-18 is a popular deep convolutional neural network architecture known for its residual blocks, which help in training very deep networks by mitigating the vanishing gradient problem.

 <b>ResNet-18 Architecture</b>

 Below is a visual representation of the ResNet-18 architecture:

 ![Resnet18](imgs/resnet-18.png)

 The model consists of several convolutional layers, each followed by a batch normalization layer and a ReLU activation function.
 The layers are organized into blocks, with shortcut connections that add the input of each block to its output, aiding in the flow of gradients during training.

 <b>Model Customization</b>

-1. Loading the pre-trained ResNet-18 Model: We start by loading a ResNet-18 model pre-trained on ImageNet.
+1. Loading the pre-trained ResNet-18 Model: I start by loading a ResNet-18 model pre-trained on ImageNet.
 ```python
 resnet18 = models.resnet18(pretrained=True)
 ```